-1.8 Submission of Proposals
+1.9 Submission of Proposals

-- 1. Proposers' Cost: Costs for developing proposals and attending Proposers' Conferences are entirely and solely the responsibility of the Proposer and are not chargeable to Covered California. - 2.
-Completion of Proposals: Proposers are required to be both responsive (fully compliant) and responsible (capable and qualified to perform work) relative to the solicitation requirements.
+1. Completion of Proposals: Proposers are required to be both responsive (fully compliant) and responsible (capable and qualified to perform work) relative to the solicitation requirements.
 Proposals must be complete in all respects and contain all required items as described in the requirements established within this RFP, its attachments, and any written responses to questions or amendments posted by Covered California on its website.
 A proposal may be rejected by Covered California, in its sole discretion, if the proposal is conditional, incomplete, or irregular in any way.
-A proposal must be rejected by Covered California if any defect or irregularity constitutes a material deviation from the RFP requirements as determined by Covered California, in its sole discretion. - 3.
-False or Misleading Statements: Proposals which contain false or misleading statements, or which provide references that do not support an attribute or condition claimed by the Proposer may be rejected.
-If, in the sole opinion of Covered California, such information was intended to mislead Covered California in its evaluation of the proposal or was included as a result of gross negligence attributable to the Proposer, and the attribute, condition, or capability is a requirement of this RFP, it shall be grounds for rejection of the proposal. - 4.
+A proposal must be rejected by Covered California if any defect or irregularity constitutes a material deviation from the RFP requirements as determined by Covered California, in its sole discretion.

+- 2. False or Misleading Statements: Proposals which contain false or misleading statements, or which provide references that do not support an attribute or condition claimed by the Proposer, may be rejected.
+If, in the sole opinion of Covered California, such information was intended to mislead Covered California in its evaluation of the proposal or was included as a result of gross negligence attributable to the Proposer, and the attribute, condition, or capability is a requirement of this RFP, it shall be grounds for rejection of the proposal. - 3.
 Errors: If a Proposer discovers any ambiguity, conflict, discrepancy, omission, or other error in this RFP, the Proposer shall immediately notify Covered California of such error by emailing the contact in Section 1.3 and shall request a modification or clarification of the RFP.
-Modifications or clarifications will be given by written notice posted on the website at http://hbex.coveredca.com/solicitations without divulging the source of the request for modification or clarification.
-Covered California shall not be responsible for a Proposer's failure to correct errors, nor for any Proposer's failure to regularly and timely check the website for changes. - 5.
+Modifications or clarifications will be given by written notice posted on the website at https://hbex.coveredca.com/solicitations/ without divulging the source of the request for modification or clarification.
+Covered California shall not be responsible for a Proposer's failure to correct errors, nor for any Proposer's failure to regularly and timely check the website for changes. - 4.
 Importance of Meeting Deadlines: Proposers are responsible and assume all risks for the delivery and receipt by Covered California of all proposal submissions prior to the submission deadline.
 The stated deadlines for submitting a proposal and all required materials for receipt by Covered California will be strictly enforced.
-Submissions that are incomplete or received after the stated deadline may not be accepted.

-6. Assessment of Proposals: All proposals will be assessed based on the evaluation criteria as set forth in this RFP and at Covered California's sole discretion.
+Submissions that are incomplete or received after the stated deadline may not be accepted. - 5.
+Assessment of Proposals: All proposals will be assessed based on the evaluation criteria as set forth in this RFP and at Covered California's sole discretion.
 The selection and contract award, if made, will be made to a single Proposer unless otherwise specified in this RFP.
 The Scope of Work (SOW) and the selected Proposer's proposal, including proposed cost, will be incorporated by reference into the resulting contract.

-1.9 Format of Proposals
+1.10 Format of Proposals

 Proposers must submit a proposal package that contains all required attachments, documents, narrative responses, and Model Contract exhibits.
-Proposals must be submitted electronically via email to HBEXSolicitation@covered.ca.gov with "RFP 2024-20" in the subject line.
+Proposals must be submitted electronically via email to HBEXSolicitation@covered.ca.gov with "RFP 2024-06" in the subject line.
 Hard copy proposals will not be accepted and will be deemed non-responsive.